team-avesta/time-variance-authority/README.md

 ## 🚀 "For all time, always."

-TVA ensures temporal compliance in time tracking, maintaining order across all timelines!
+TVA ensures temporal compliance in time tracking, maintaining order across all timelines!!